-The Village distributed ABC’s Cats Indoors! brochure at its 2018 International Migratory Bird Day event.
-This brochure is also available year round in the village office.
+The Village distributed ABC’s Cats Indoors! brochure from the De Soto Village office year round.
 A program called Homeless Animal Fund also educates the public on this subject.
-Information is also found on De Soto's Bird City web page that contains An Overview of Caring for Free Roaming Cats also.
+A lot of information is also found on De Soto's Bird City web page that contains An Overview of Caring for Free Roaming Cats also.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 Several brochures are available year round and also at our Migratory Bird Day and Bird Fowl Walk (Invasive Plants of the Future, River and Wetland Invasive Plants, Managing Invasive Plants and Regulated Terrestrial Invasive Plants In WI).
 Bird silhouettes are handed out at the World Migratoyr Bird Day to put in the property owners windows.

 E. Document a program that effectively reduces feral cat populations (Note: See 3F for enforced ordinances).
 (Exclusions: Trap, neuter, release/return programs)

 We have a program to control free-roaming cats with a neuter/spade initiative called Homeless Animal Fund.
 Funds were raised with rummage and book sales every year.
-In 2018, 8 cats were safely caught and sent to Alter-Ations Inc out of Viroqua WI.
-This program has been in operation for four years.
+This program has been in operation for five years.
 The program finds homes for the cats so they aren't roaming the neighborhood anymore.

 L. OTHER: Demonstrate in a narrative.